themillhousegroup/edn-scala/README.md

 ```
    libraryDependencies ++= Seq(
-     "com.themillhousegroup" %% "edn-scala" % "3.1.0"
+     "com.themillhousegroup" %% "edn-scala" % "4.0.0"
    )

 ```

 #### A note on Scala versions
-The library is cross-built for Scala 2.10.4 and 2.11.2, but 2.11.2 is _highly_ recommended if you intend to use the read-into-case-class functionality - `scala-reflect` seems to be much more reliable in Scala 2.11.
+Versions of the library up to __3.1.0__ were cross-built for Scala 2.10.4 and 2.11.2, but from __4.x.x__ onwards, only Scala > 2.11.2 is supported.
+If you intend to use the read-into-case-class functionality, `scala-reflect` seems to be much more reliable in Scala 2.11, so please use __4.0.0__.

 ## Usage